whoisdsmith/BOOKMRKS-MTHRFCKR-II/Media/Audio.md

 ---

-### Audio-Pro Audio-VST
+#### Audio-Pro Audio-VST

 ![](https://static.kvraudio.com/i/b/nastyvcs1.jpg)

 [NastyVCS by Variety Of Sound](https://www.kvraudio.com/product/nastyvcs_by_variety_of_sound) - NastyVCS is described as a virtual console strip which finally brings the "nasty" signal coloration series to the next level.
-Buil...
+Buil…

 2022-10-28T19:37:58.000Z